dennisvennink/SequenceExtensions/README.md

 ![][language-badge] [![][license-badge]][license]

 _SequenceExtensions_ is a library that adds various extensions to the [`LazySequenceProtocol`][lazysequenceprotocol] and [`Sequence`][sequence] protocols.
-It only adds extensions for operations which have no implementation in the standard library, should integrate well without adding any ambiguities and is well-documented and tested.
+It should integrate well without adding any ambiguities and is well-documented and tested.

 ## Table of Contents